 Bigleaf maple (Acer macrophyllum) is a native hardwood tree found west of the Cascade mountain range.
 Maple typically has relatively low commercial value in the forest products industry, except when the presence of figured wood results in a wider range of higher value products such as tonewoods, furniture, and specialty items.
 While it is common to find figuring only near the base of trees and above or below large branches, its value is limited.
 The most sought-after trees have figuring throughout the tree trunk beyond where branching begins.
-Experts vary in their estimates, but broadly agree that only one in every 200 to 500 maples has this desirable extent of figuring.
+Experts vary in their estimates, but broadly agree that no more than one in every 200 to 500 maples has this desirable extent of figuring.

 Pacific Rim Tonewoods (PRT) is a mill located in Skagit County, Washington which produces wood primarily for acoustical instruments.
 They use figured maple – mainly the type of figuring known as “fiddleback” – for the backs and sides of guitars.
 To possibly help ensure a future supply of figured maple, PRT has initiated the 100 Figured Maples Project (Project) as a critical component of PRT’s goal to develop desirable genetic lines of high-quality figured maple trees suitable for eventual harvest, manufacture, and use in musical instruments.
 Traditional forest management practices discourage the reestablishment of maple within intensively managed plantations.
 To make matters worse, there has been a widespread decline of maple due to forest health issues.
 All this is resulting in a reduced presence of bigleaf maples across the landscape that is likely to affect long-term availability.

 There are many uncertainties involved with the causes and identification of commercially worthwhile bigleaf maple figuring.
 Though there is much discussion and many theories, it is not known whether figuring is inherited, caused by environmental factors, or an obscure combination of both.